Etruscans

 Etruscan sites of Lazio

-Foto delle tombe di Tarqunia North of Rome, in the province of Viterbo, there are many Etruscan remains.
+Etruscan tombs of Tarquinia North of Rome, in the province of Viterbo, there are many Etruscan remains.
 This land was indeed at the heart of Etruria, where this civilization long eclipsed behind their prestigious Roman successors, was nevertheless of great richness and influence.
 In Cerveteri, the Etruscan necropolis extends over hundreds of hectares.
 They form real cities with streets and neighborhoods.
 In Tarquinia, there are other necropolis with tombs painted with remarkable frescoes, and into Tuscia are many other fascinating sites, often located in the middle of nature, such as Vulci, Norchia, Blera, San Giovenale, etc.

 Cerveteri

-Necropolis of Cerveteri Cerveteri is one of the main Etruscan sites of Lazio with its huge necropolis occupying hundreds of hectares.
+Tumulus, necropolis of Banditaccia, Cerveteri Cerveteri is one of the main Etruscan sites of Lazio with its huge necropolis occupying hundreds of hectares.
 They date from the period from the 9th to the 3rd century BC.
 The main site is the Necropolis of Banditaccia, which the the area to visit has "only" 10 of the 400 hectares of its surface, with thousands of graves organized according to an almost urban plan with its neighborhoods and streets and squares.
 Some tombs look like houses, while others are monumental and have large circular tumuli.